 The landscape of Vooremaa is characterised by drumlins that are 2–5 km long, 0.5–0.8 km wide and 20–40 metres high in the northwest-southeastern direction.
 These are our only large drumlins based on the total area and dimensions of Vooremaa.
 Only 10% of the drumlins is in the borders of the landscape reserve.

 There are 18 drumlins in the reserve, the largest of them are the drumlins of Raigastvere, Nava, Praaklima and Saadjärve.
 The landscape reserves covers 8 lakes, the largest among them is Lake Saadjärv (724.5 ha).
 In Estonia Saadjärv is the fifth largest lake and it is also quite deep.
 The average depth of Lake Saadjärv is 8 metres, maximum 25 metres.
 Vendace living in the lake are the biggest in Estonia.

-Vooremaa Landscape Reserve belongs partly to the Natura 2000 network of the European Union as the bird area of Vooremaa and conservation area of the lakes of Vooremaa.
-The southern part of the reserve is also an internationally important bird area (IBA).
-The manager of the reserve is the Environmental Board.
+Vooremaa Landscape Protection Area belongs partly to the Natura 2000 network of the European Union as the bird area of Vooremaa and conservation area of the lakes of Vooremaa.
+The southern part of the area is also an internationally important bird area (IBA).
+The manager of the protected area is the Environmental Board.

 Aeral view to Lake Pikkjärv.
 Photo: Remo Savisaar